PRocha0503/Planeacion-de-sistemas-de-software/wiki/Functional requirements.md

 | REQ_FUN_[036] | NDS agent can update automobile group | The super admin can update a automobile group |
 | REQ_FUN_[037] | NDS agent
  | Super admins can view:
-- Dashboard to manage automobile groups |
+Dashboard to manage automobile groups |
 | REQ_FUN_[038] | Car group owner can manage dealerships | Only car group owner can preform the following actions:
--Add dealerships
+Add dealerships
--Remove Dealerships
+Remove Dealerships
--Modify dealerships |
+Modify dealerships |
 | REQ_FUN_[039] | Car group owner can manage dealership management | Only car group owner can preform the following actions:
--Add a manager
+Add a manager
--Remove a manager
+Remove a manager
--Modify a manager |
+Modify a manager |
 | REQ_FUN_[040] | Dealership manager can modify salesmen | Only dealership manager can preform the following actions:
--Add a salesman
+Add a salesman
--Remove a salesman
+Remove a salesman
--Modify a salesman |
+Modify a salesman |
 | REQ_FUN_[041] | Salesman or manager modify cars | Only a salesman or manager can preform:
--Add a car
+Add a car
--Remove a car
+Remove a car
--Modify a car |
+Modify a car |
 | REQ_FUN_[042] | Salesman approve user documents | A salesman can approve or deny user documents |
 | REQ_FUN_[043] | Salesman approve user driving test | A salesman can approve or deny a user driving test |
 | REQ_FUN_[044] | Regular user can see cars | A regular user can see cars |